linked-db/linked-ql/README.md

 ##### ✨ Usage:

-Perform an operation and obtain the savepoint associated with it:
+For a new operation, that would be true:

 ```js
 const dbCreationSavepoint = await client.createDatabase('test_db');
 console.log(await dbCreationSavepoint.isNextPointInTime()); // true
 ```

-See if `dbCreationSavepoint` is still the DB's immediate *point in time* to rollback to after having possibly performed more operations:
+But after having performed more operations, that wouldn't be:

 ```js
 const tblCreationSavepoint = await client.database('test_db').createTable({